 - The Board Finance Committee is charged with the responsibility to:

 - Collaborate with League staff on preparation of the League budget for Board consideration; and

 - Assist with financial matters such as reviewing the mid-year financial report and other internal financial issues as they arise.

 - The League Audit Committee is charged with the responsibility to:

 - Oversee the audit contract and interact directly with the audit team;

 - Identify any audit issues and, along with the independent auditor, report these to the Board; and

 - Coordinate with staff to ensure adequacy of accounting and internal control systems.

-2019 Nominating Committee: Chair: JoAnne Mounce, council member, Lodi; Denise Athas, mayor pro tem, Novato; Tony Dahlerbruch, city manager, Palos Verdes Estates; Dan DeSmidt, police chief, Belmont; Steve Hofbauer, mayor, Palmdale; Clint Lorimore, council member, Eastvale; Eric Nickel, fire chief, Santa Barbara; Dan Parra, council member, Fowler; Sam Spagnolo, council member, Rancho Cucamonga; Jess Talamantes, council member, Burbank, and Jerry Thorne, mayor, Pleasanton.
+2019 Nominating Committee: Chair: JoAnne Mounce, council member, Lodi; Denise Athas, mayor pro tem, Novato; Jim Lewis, city manager, Pismo Beach; Dan DeSmidt, police chief, Belmont; Steve Hofbauer, mayor, Palmdale; Clint Lorimore, council member, Eastvale; Eric Nickel, fire chief, Santa Barbara; Dan Parra, council member, Fowler; Sam Spagnolo, council member, Rancho Cucamonga; Jess Talamantes, council member, Burbank, and Jerry Thorne, mayor, Pleasanton.